Volatile oil casts doubt on ECB's future inflation gauge

 Draghi cited the rate in a speech at last year's Jackson Hole gathering of central bankers to warn of declining inflation expectations.

-A sharp fall in the rate towards the end of 2014 was one of the main justifications for the ECB to launch its trillion euro bond-buying program in March.
+A sharp fall in the rate towards the end of 2014 was one of the main justifications for the ECB to launch its trillion euro bond-buying programme in March.

 "If you pin yourself to only one thing, it might save you in certain periods, but it may also put you in a straitjacket," said Dariush Mirfendereski, global head of inflation trading at HSBC.